lancepants/notes/os-theory.rst

 Context switching, the switching from one runnable task to another, is handled by the *context_switch()* function.
 It is called by *schedule()* when a new process has been selected to run.
 It does two basic jobs:

 - Calls *switch_mm()* to switch the virtual memory mapping from the previous process's to that of the new process
-- Calls *switch_to()* to switch the processor state from the previous process's to teh current's.
+- Calls *switch_to()* to switch the processor state from the previous process's to the current's.
 This involves saving and restoring stack information and the processor registers and any other architecture-specific state that must be managed and restored on a per-process basis

 pg.62
 The kernel needs to know when to actually call schedule().
 This is done by setting the need_resched flag of a given process (stored in thread_info).
 The kernel, upon returning to user space or an interrupt, will check for the need_resched flag of each process.
 If it is set, the kernel invokes the scheduler before continuing.